input-output-hk/hermes/docs/src/architecture/05_building_block_view/hermes_engine.md

 ## IPFS/libp2p integration

 * Embedded node bootstrapped on engine start (configurable default bootstraps).
-* Pub/sub topics and DHT used for distributing structured, signed data and messages.
+* Pub/sub topics and DHT used for distributing structured data; validation is currently limited to basic checks and does not enforce per-topic signature schemes.
 * Per-application tracking of topic subscriptions and pinned files.

 ## Hermes application